Evita (musical): Synopsis

 Eva appears at a church to take the sacrament in front of her adoring supporters ("Santa Evita"), but passes out suddenly, and while unconscious, appears to have a dream that reflects upon the conflicting views of her life.
 In her dream, she and Che heatedly debate her actions; Che accuses Eva of using the Argentine people for her own ends, while Eva cynically replies that there is no glory in trying to solve the world's problems from the sidelines ("Waltz for Eva and Che").
-At the end of the argument, Eva finally admits to herself and Che that she is dying and can't go on for much longer.
+At the end of the argument, Eva finally admits to herself and Che that she is dying and cannot go on for much longer.
 Che points out the disastrous results of Perón's policies on Argentina: its treasury is bankrupt, its once-thriving beef industry is under rationing, and the press and other critics of the regime are muzzled.

 Perón's generals finally get sick of Eva's meddling and demand that Perón force her to leave politics.
-However, Perón objects and claims that if it weren't for her, they would never have achieved as much as they have ("She Is a Diamond").
-But he also concedes that she won't be able to keep working for long as she will soon succumb to her cancer.
+However, Perón objects and claims that if it were not for her, they would never have achieved as much as they have ("She Is a Diamond").
+But he also concedes that she will not be able to keep working for long as she will soon succumb to her cancer.
 Even so, Eva is determined to run for Vice President, and Perón fears that the military will stage a coup if she runs and that Eva's health is too delicate for any stressful work, but Eva insists that she can continue, despite her failing health ("Dice Are Rolling/Eva's Sonnet").